Adventure of the Week: SWCP - Minehead to Westward Ho!

 For most people, the end of their long-distance trail is a thing of pure unadulterated joy.
 The feeling of accomplishment at having pushed yourself over such a long distance is wonderful, but there is often that little nagging feeling inside, 'what am I going to do tomorrow?'
 The rhythm of walking every day becomes something comfortable and soothing, the pace of discovery is perfect, and you always get to experience amazing landscapes and meet lovely people.
 What if the path just went on and on?
 Well, how about starting something epic, something that can go on and on if you want it to.

-Welcome to the first section of the South West Coast Path: Minehead to Westward Ho!
+Where?
 The South West Peninsula (the finger that sticks out on the bottom-right of the UK) has a path that goes around the whole coastline and this section is the first step on that major trip.
 The trip begins in the town of Minehead in Somerset, looking out over the Bristol Channel to Wales.
 It then snakes down the coast, through Ilfracombe, Winchcombe and Barnstaple to reach the wonderfully named town of Westward Ho! (complete with an exclamation mark!)

 Distance: This section is 89 miles long, walked over seven days, which averages out at about 12 and a half miles per day.